hosom/bro-oui/README.md

 ## A Note on oui.dat

-Local modifications to oui.dat will be overwritten by updates of this plugin.
+By default, local modifications to oui.dat will be overwritten by updates of this plugin.
 Additionally, by running `oui.py`, the entire oui.dat file will be overwritten.
 This file is not meant to contain local modifications.
+To prevent local modifications from being overwritten redefine the `OUI::oui_data` variable in `local.zeek` to a file outside of the package directory.
+This will also take advantage of the input framework and reread any changes without having to redeploy Zeek.